devtron-labs/devtron/docs/user-guide/creating-application/app-metrics.md

 # Application Metrics

-To get application metrics, [show application metrics](../creating-application/deployment-template.md#3.-show-application-metrics) option should be enabled from deployment template.
+Application metrics provides us the raw representation of resource (CPU/Memory) comsumption, latency and throughput of the application.
+To get application metrics, [show application metrics](../creating-application/deployment-template.md#3.-show-application-metrics) option should be enabled from [deployment template](../creating-application/deployment-template/rollout-deployment.md).

 ## Standard Metrics

 Devtron provides certain metrics (CPU and Memory utilization) for each application by default i.e. you do not need to enable the application metrics.
-However, prometheus needs to be present in the cluster and the endpoint of the same should be updated in Global Configurations --> [Clusters & Environments](../global-configurations/cluster-and-environments.md) section.
+However, prometheus needs to be present in the cluster and the endpoint of the same should be updated in Global Configurations --> [Clusters & Environments](../global-configurations/cluster-and-environments.md#3.-prometheus-info) section.

 ## Advanced Metrics